oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

   domainHome: /shared/domains/domain1
   # If the domain home is in the image
   domainHomeInImage: false
-  # The Operator currently does not support other images
+  # The operator currently does not support other images
   image: "store/oracle/weblogic:19.1.0.0"
   # imagePullPolicy defaults to "Always" if image version is :latest
   imagePullPolicy: "IfNotPresent"